projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 PM in Device Model
 ******************

-PM module in Device Model emulates the User VM low power state transition.
+The power management (PM) module in the Device Model emulates the User VM low-power state transition.

-Each time User VM writes an ACPI control register to initialize low power state transition, the writing operation is trapped to DM as an I/O emulation request by the I/O emulation framework.
+Each time the User VM writes an ACPI control register to initialize low-power state transition, the writing operation is trapped to the DM as an I/O emulation request by the I/O emulation framework.

-To emulate User VM S5 entry, DM will destroy I/O request client, release allocated User VM memory, stop all created threads, destroy User VM, and exit DM.
-To emulate S5 exit, a fresh DM start by VM manager is used.
+To emulate User VM S5 entry, the DM destroys the I/O request client, releases allocated User VM memory, stops all created threads, destroys the User VM, and exits the DM.
+To emulate S5 exit, a fresh DM started by the VM manager is used.

-To emulate User VM S3 entry, DM pauses the User VM, stops the User VM watchdog, and waits for a resume signal.
-When the User VM should exit from S3, DM will get a wakeup signal and reset the User VM to emulate the User VM exit from S3.
+To emulate User VM S3 entry, the DM pauses the User VM, stops the User VM watchdog, and waits for a resume signal.
+When the User VM should exit from S3, the DM gets a wakeup signal and resets the User VM to emulate the User VM exit from S3.

 Passthrough in Device Model
 ****************************

-You may refer to :ref:`hv-device-passthrough` for passthrough realization in device model and :ref:`mmio-device-passthrough` for MMIO passthrough realization in device model and ACRN Hypervisor.
+Refer to :ref:`hv-device-passthrough` for passthrough realization in the Device Model and :ref:`mmio-device-passthrough` for MMIO passthrough realization in the Device Model and ACRN hypervisor.